-Developing a good business pitch for investors is a critical skill for startups seeking funding and support for their businesses.
-A strong pitch deck needs to clearly define your company’s value proposition and inspire your audience to take the right action; which is to invest in your venture.
+Developing a good business pitch is critical for startups seeking funding and support.
+A strong pitch deck defines your company’s value proposition and inspires your audience to invest in your business.
+There are general rules to remember when drafting one, such as making it easy to understand, making it legible, Keeping it brief and avoiding complicated illustrations.

 - Define the problem